Jonas Poole: 1612

-At the end of the voyage, Poole was reportedly "miserably and basely murdered" between Ratcliff and London.
+At the end of the voyage, Poole was reportedly "miserably and basely murdered" between Ratcliff in Tower Hamlets and London.

 Legacy

 Many of the names that Jonas Poole gave to features on the west coast of Spitsbergen, most importantly Hornsund, Bellsund, and Isfjorden, still retain their name.
 The names of other features, through modern blunders in map-making and for other reasons, have been changed or altogether forgotten.
 Poolepynten (Poole Point), on the southeastern coast of Prins Karls Forland (Prince Charles Foreland), was named in his honor.